 - Shares from outside the Home are not accessible to other members in the Home

-Related Page: Server Sharing
+Related Page: Remote Access and Server Sharing

 In order to use Fast User Switching to switch between members of a Plex Home, you must have an active internet connection.
 Apps will cache information related to the last-used user, so if you’re offline you’ll still be able to access an app with that last-used user while in a Plex Home.